LLNL/shroud/docs/reference.rst

 F_name_scope
     Underscore delimited name of namespace, class, enumeration.
     Used with creating names in Fortran.
+    Ends with trailing underscore to allow the next scope to be appended.
     Does not include toplevel *namespace*.

 F_impl_filename